mayfrost/guides/X.md

 bind b eval 'exec sh -c "xsel -ob > /tmp/screen-exchange && screen -X readbuf"'
 ```

-## RATPOISON
+## WINDOW MANAGER
-Productive, automated, scriptable, and minimal, Ratpoison is a strict tiling window manager using bindings similar to GNU Screen.
+Productive, automated, scriptable, and minimal, __Ratpoison__ is a strict tiling window manager using bindings similar to GNU Screen.
 A few of its benefits are.
 * No mouse used, all done by commands called by typing _"control"_ and _"t"_ at the same time, plus another key.
 * You can set your own bindings in the file _".ratpoisonrc"_ which is extremely friendly.
 * Extensible by [scripts](http://ratpoison.wxcvbn.org/cgi-bin/wiki.pl/Scripts).
 The _"rpws"_ script for example adds multiple workspaces (comes by default with Ratpoison), another script (_"[expose.pl](http://ratpoison.wxcvbn.org/cgi-bin/wiki.pl/expose.pl)"_) gives a mozaic of current windows.